rdkcentral/Lightning-SDK/docs/plugins/registry.md

 ### clearIntervals

-Cancesl *all* running intervals and prevents them from being executed.
+Cancels *all* running intervals and prevents them from being executed.

 ```js
 Registry.clearIntervals()